Seattle Fire

 This feed does not scan the dispatch channel.
 All active incidents are posted online.

-This feed currently scans Seattle Fire Department channels 1, 2, 3 (fire/rescue responses), 5, 6 (EMS responses), 5 (contacting dispatch), 11, 12, 13 (command channels for 1-3), and 14, 15, 16 (emergency/mayday).
-This feed deliberately does not scan the automated dispatch on Channel 4, since the information on that channel is repeated on the tactical channel (1,2,3,6,7) when the units respond, and is also available online at the real-time links below.
+This feed currently scans Seattle Fire Department channels 1, 2, 3 (fire/rescue responses), 5 (units not assigned to a call, contacting dispatch), 6, 7 (EMS responses), 11, 12, 13 (command channels for fire/rescue channels 1-3), and 14, 15, 16 (emergency/mayday).
+This feed deliberately does not scan automated dispatch announcements on Channel 4, since dispatch information is repeated on the tactical channel (1, 2, 3, 6, 7) when units respond and is also available online at the real-time links below.

 Get the app.
 Save a life.
 The Seattle Fire Department uses PulsePoint, a mobile app that enables local superheroes by sending instant alerts whenever CPR is needed nearby.
 This app allows anyone to quickly help someone who is in sudden cardiac arrest when seconds count before the fire department arrives.
 The app also displays a map of all active fire department incidents in the city.
 Get PulsePoint today! |